 To pursue no unethical tactics in our diligent quest of business.

 SECTION 3.1 Member Qualifications.
-Regular full voting membership is open to all high technology service and support organizations including those with in-house self-servicers.
+Regular full voting membership is open to all high technology service and support organizations including those with in-house self-servicers and OEMs.

 SECTION 3.2 Admission to Membership.
-Any person or entity desiring to become a Member shall submit a formal membership application through the website to the Executive Director, who shall then submit it to the Membership Committee.
-Each applicant for membership shall, upon election to membership, pay to the Executive Director the dues as fixed for the ensuing year by the Board.
+Any person or entity desiring to become a Member shall submit a formal membership application through the Service Industry Association website to the Executive Director, who shall then submit it to the Board of Directors for majority approval.
+New members shall have a member in good standing sponsor them into the association.
+Each applicant for membership shall, upon election to membership, pay to the Service Industry Association the dues as fixed for the ensuing year by the Board.

-(1) Processing Procedure.
-Upon receiving a membership application, the Membership Committee shall ascertain that the applicant is qualified for membership as stipulated in Section 3.1 If adjudged qualified the Executive Director shall enter the applicant as a Member under the appropriate member classification and Group.
+Upon receiving a membership application, The Board of Directors shall ascertain that the applicant is qualified for membership as stipulated in Section 3.1 If adjudged qualified the Executive Director shall enter the applicant as a Member under the appropriate member classification.
 Written notice of approval or rejection of said membership application shall be given promptly by the Executive Director to each applicant.
-A letter of rejection shall state the reason for the applicant’s rejection and the procedure for appeal of membership denial, should the applicant wish to appeal the decision of the Membership Committee.
+A letter of rejection shall state the reason for the applicant’s rejection and the procedure for appeal of membership denial, should the applicant wish to appeal the decision of the Board of Directors.

 SECTION 3.4 Confidentiality.
 It shall be the duty of all Members to hold all proceedings of the Corporation, not officially released, in confidence and to refrain from any discussion and/or display of material or Corporation bulletins or any matter of an official nature to anyone other than another Member in good standing.

 SECTION 3.5 Transferability.
 Memberships in the Corporation are not transferable without approval by the board.